 From this information the centre will send a report to Motability making recommendations on the size and type of vehicle to suit your personal situation.

 Leaving some frustrated with the system and others amazed at the suggestions and insights of the experienced staff at the centre.

 Whatever their decision Motability will chose the car - they are a charity and they have to go with the cheapest option to enable them to help more people.

-Even if you aren't applying for a grant you may find it helpful to visit one of the Disabled Living/Mobility Centres run by Assist UK for an assessment.
+Even if you aren't applying for a grant you may find it helpful to visit one of the Disabled Living/Mobility Centres for an assessment.

 As committing to a 3 or 5 year (for WAV's) lease is a risk as changing cars or ending the contract is difficult - though not impossible if you have a major change in your condition.

-The centres usually have a selection of cars and adaptations for you to try and view.
+The centres may have a selection of cars and adaptations for you to try and view.